boneill02/awesome/README.md

 * [dmenu](https://tools.suckless.org/dmenu/): A dynamic menu for X.
 * [slock](https://tools.suckless.org/slock/): A simple X display locker.
 * [tabbed](https://tools.suckless.org/tabbed/): A simple generic tabbed frontend to xembed-aware applications.
+* [Ataraxia GNU/Linux](https://ataraxialinux.org): An independent Linux-based OS focusing on simplicity, security and privacy.
+* [glaucus](https://glaucuslinux.org): An independent Linux distribution built from scratch.
+* [9front](http://9front.org/): A fork of Plan 9 From Bell Labs.
+* [Arch Linux](https://archlinux.org/): A lightweight and flexible Linux distribution that tries to Keep It Simple.
+* [coreboot](https://www.coreboot.org/): Fast, secure and flexible Open Source firmware.
+* [Matrix](https://matrix.org/): An open network for secure, decentralized communication.
+* [suckless](https://suckless.org/): Home of dwm, dmenu and other quality software with a focus on simplicity, clarity, and frugality.
+* [cat-v](http://cat-v.org/): A site that hosts Unix and Plan 9 documents among a variety of other things.